Hurricane Nora sweeps past Puerto Vallarta, heads north - NewsBreak

 Hurricane Nora sweeps past Puerto Vallarta, heads north

-Hurricane Nora formed off Mexico 's Pacific coast Saturday and swept past the Puerto Vallarta area, following a path that could take it for possible close encounters with other resorts farther north.
+MEXICO CITY — (AP) — Hurricane Nora formed off Mexico's Pacific coast Saturday and swept past the Puerto Vallarta area, following a path that could take it for possible close encounters with other resorts farther north.

 Nora had maximum sustained winds of 75 mph (120 kph) late Saturday, with tropical storm force winds extending out 105 miles (165 kilometers).
 It was centered about 50 miles (85 kilometers) north-northwest of Puerto Vallarta, and heading to the north at 16 mph (26 kph).